cea-hpc/modules/doc/source/module.rst

 .. subcmd:: refresh

  Force a refresh of all non-persistent components of currently loaded modules.
- This should be used on derived shells where shell aliases or shell functions need to be reinitialized but the environment variables have already been set by the currently loaded modules.
+ This should be used on derived shells where shell completions, shell aliases or shell functions need to be reinitialized but the environment variables have already been set by the currently loaded modules.

  Loaded modules are evaluated in ``refresh`` mode following their load order.
- In this evaluation mode only the :mfcmd:`set-alias` and :mfcmd:`set-function` modulefile commands will produce environment changes.
+ In this evaluation mode only the :mfcmd:`complete`, :mfcmd:`set-alias` and :mfcmd:`set-function` modulefile commands will produce environment changes.
  Other modulefile commands that produce environment changes (like :mfcmd:`setenv` or :mfcmd:`append-path`) are ignored during a ``refresh`` evaluation as their changes should already be applied.

+ Only the loaded modules defining non-persistent environment changes are evaluated in ``refresh`` mode.
+Such loaded modules are listed in the :envvar:`__MODULES_LMREFRESH` environment variable.

  .. only:: html